Sunbury Football Netball Club

 The Sunbury Football Netball Club, nicknamed Lions, is an Australian rules football and netball club based in the Victorian town of Sunbury.
 The football team currently competes in the Ballarat Football League.

 History

-Sunbury Football Club was formed in 1879 when it was known as the Lions, They were a founding club and continued playing in the Riddell District Football League until 1996.
+Sunbury Football Club was formed in 1879 when it was known as the Lions, with the Northcote Football Club playing Sunbury in 1880.

+They were a founding club in 1912 and continued playing in the Riddell District Football League until 1996.